The shadow of regular black holes with asymptotically Minkowski core: Rotating Kerr-Like regular black hole with Minkowski core

 Specially, $\gamma=2/3,n=2$ leads to Bardeen black hole, while $\gamma=1,n=3$ leads to Hayward black hole.

-In this paper in order to obtain a non-circular shadow with distortions, we extend the above metric with $m(r)$ given in (\ref{mm}) to describe the rotating Kerr-like black hole, which in the Boyer-Lindquist coordinates is given by:
+In this paper in order to obtain a non-circular shadow with distortions, we extend the above metric with $m(r)$ given in (\ref{mm}) to describe the rotating Kerr-like black hole.
+We employ the Newman-Janis algorithm\cite{Newman:1965,Azreg-Ainou:2014pra,Azreg-Ainou:2014aqa,wu:2022aqa,Ghosh:2014pba,Azreg-Ainou:2014nra,Toshmatov:2014nya} for the static spherical regular black hole (\ref{msm}) and obtain the rotating regular black hole.
+For a spherical symmetric metric (\ref{msm}), we introduce $d u=d t-d r / f(r)$ to get null coordinates $\{u, r, \theta, \phi\}$.
+The metric becomes